Templarian/MaterialDesign/README.md

 # Material Design

-This repo contains helpful design resources for Google's Material Design.
+This repo contains all the planning for current and work-in-progress Material Design Icons.

 [Getting Started for Bootstrap](http://materialdesignicons.com/bootstrap) - [Getting Started for Other Platforms](http://materialdesignicons.com/getting-started)